MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-to-azure-rms.md

 	See [Requirements for Azure Information Protection](./requirements.md).

     **If you have computers that run Office 2010**, you must install the [Azure Information Protection client](rms-client/use-client.md) to provide the ability to authenticate users to cloud services.
-For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).

     **For later versions of Office**, the Azure Information Protection client is *required* for classification and labeling, and *optional, but recommended* if you want to only protect data.